sasjs/sasjs.io/docs/index.md

 SASjs is "batteries included" when it comes to building, linting, deploying, testing, and documenting SAS Solutions.

-Our tools can be used individually, for specific needs, or together - as part of an opinionated framework to improve the scalability and velocity of SAS projects.
+Our tools can be used individually, for specific needs, or together as part of an opinionated framework.

+The SASjs framework aims to improve the scalability and velocity of SAS projects.

 It consists of the following main components: